gofynd/fdk-client-javascript/documentation/public/INVENTORY.md

 ### getConfigByApiKey
-Get Slingshot Configuration Of  A Company using API key
+Get Slingshot Configuration Of  A Company